 If you wish to visit Peles castle, you need to know that it is quite easy to reach it:

 - By train – from Bucharest Gara de Nord train station, there are almost every hour trains from Bucharest to the direction of Brasov.
-Also from Brasov there are trains to Bucharest direction passing through Sinaia.
-You need to get off the train at Sinaia station and from there climb the steps that will lead you to the castle.
+Also from Brasov, there are trains to Bucharest direction passing through Sinaia.
+You have to get off the train at Sinaia station and from there climb the steps that will lead you to the castle.
 It is a long walk (around 30 minutes) but very pleasant.

 Stunning interior design